Lesson 4: Searching for Patents

 Keywords

-Most patent databases allow for keyword searching, although the scope, abilities, and quirks of these searches vary widely.
+Most patent databases (some of which are described and linked below) allow for keyword searching, although the scope, abilities, and quirks of the search functionality can vary widely.

 For instance, Google Patents is based on Google’s traditional search interface, where users start by entering keywords in a single box.
 Google Patents then searches a huge database of scanned patent documents from most international patent offices (in some cases back to 1791) for records in which all of the words occur anywhere within the document.
 This typically yields lots of results, many of which may not be relevant.